williamhobbs/RPi-Solar-Forecast/README.md

    3. [Fetch HRRR Hourly out to 48 hours](#48hr_hrrr)
    4. [Backup the micro SD card periodically](#sd_backup)

-***
-**2022-10-21** [solarforecastarbiter.org](https://solarforecastarbiter.org) is now [forecastarbiter.epri.com](https://forecastarbiter.epri.com).
-This guide needs to be updated accordingly, and new user accounts may not be available currently.
-Everything related to fetching NWPs and creating forecasts should still work, it's just that uploading forecasts to the arbiter may not work.

-***
-**2022-08-17** Consider subscribing to `NCEP.List.NOMADS-ftpprd` and `NCEP.List.Nomads-Users` mailing lists [here](https://nomads.ncep.noaa.gov/txt_descriptions/Help_Desk_doc.shtml).
-Among other things, this can provide information about NOMADS issues and outages.
-***
-**2022-02-03 Update:** Now that there is an official 64-bit Raspberry PI OS available (https://www.raspberrypi.com/news/raspberry-pi-os-64-bit/), I should try that out and update this guide accordingly.
-There may be some advantages to 64-bit...
-***
-To-do list:
-- Manage disk space issues elegantly.
-Current custom domain I'm using for HRRR results in about 14 GB/month of disk space, and when the SD card fills up, all NWP fetching stops.
-Could try:
-	- alerts?
-	- automatically overwrite old .nc files?
-	- move old files to external drive/network drive/cloud?
-- Try out 64-bit OS

 ## Introduction <a name="introduction"></a>
 This should be considered a "for fun" exercise, unless you are familiar with running a Raspberry Pi for important tasks (and know how to manage/avoid things like SD card corruption).